Richard Rogers (serial killer): Other suspected murders

 Rogers is the prime suspect in the murder of 21-year-old Matthew John Pierro.
 On April 10, 1982, Pierro was found dead off a dirt road near Interstate 4 and Lake Mary Boulevard in Lake Mary, Florida.
 His death resulted from strangulation and six stab wounds, and his nipple had been bitten off.
 Shortly before his murder, Pierro was last seen leaving a gay bar in Orlando, Florida.
-Richard Rogers was in the area at that time for a college reunion, and bite mark on Pierro's body could also be a match to Rogers' teeth.
+Richard Rogers was in the area at that time for a college reunion, and a bite mark on Pierro's body could also be a match to Rogers's teeth.

 Rogers is also suspected in the 1986 murder of Jack Franklin Andrews, whose body parts were discovered in garbage bags and quilts at a rest stop along Route 8 in Litchfield, Connecticut.
 Andrews is also suspected of being a victim of another unidentified serial killer, who murdered and sexually mutilated at least two men in the United States between 1980 and 1986.
 Investigators believe that Rogers may have killed whenever he went on vacation, as he frequently traveled to California, Florida, Massachusetts, West Virginia, New Jersey, and Arkansas.